dapphub/klab/README.md

 -   `N` - step to **n**ext k term
 -   `P` - step to **p**revious k term

-See file [examples/SafeAdd/config.json] for more example movement commands.
+See file [config example for SafeAdd](examples/SafeAdd/config.json) for more example movement commands.